-Rhonda and the deputy cast off the lines and we were off.
+Rhonda and the deputy cast off the lines and we were on our way.
 The boat was compact, with a small cabin in the front, surrounded by windows, where the pilot was.
 There was a narrow door beside him which probably led to a tiny indoor sleeping area.

 In the rear (aft? stern?) there was a high seat, facing the back of the boat, which looked like it was intended for serious fishing activities.
 It had a seat belt and shoulder straps.

 The sea was a little choppy, and we were moving fast.
-A big light on the bow illuminated the water in front of us, but otherwise it was dark, and the wind would have made conversation difficult, so we didn’t bother.
+A big light on the bow illuminated the water in front of us, but otherwise it was dark, and the wind and the motor would have made conversation difficult, so we didn’t bother.

 My employer was sitting on a small bench, holding onto the boat with one hand and her cane with the other.
 Her hair whipped around her narrow face, and a couple of times she had to wipe salt spray from her glasses with her sleeve.
 Her expression was neutral.

-If you wanted to travel by car (or jitney) from the town center to the college campus, and then from there to Heron Island, you had to go the long way around, by the highway, because there was an inlet between the two land masses which ran right up to the highway.
+If you wanted to travel by car (or jitney) from the town center to the college campus, and then from there to Heron Island, you had to go the long way around, by the highway, because there was an inlet between the two land masses — the town center and the campus — which ran right up to the highway.

 By the water, though, it was only a few minutes from the town pier to Heron Island.